-In this course students acquire fundamental knowledge and skills in preparing a variety of basic foods.
+In this course students apply fundamental knowledge and skills in preparing a variety of basic foods.
 Specific topics include safety, the history of food service, professional standards of conduct and ethics, credentialing, the kitchen brigade, tools, and techniques for preparing various types of food items.
 At the conclusion of this course students will demonstrate basic food preparation skills.

-Credits: 2 Lab Hours: 0 Lecture Hours: 0 Internship Hours: 6 Co-Requisites:
+Credits: 2 Lab Hours: 6 Lecture Hours: 0 Prerequisites: None Co-Requisites: CUA 110 CUA 116